 By Angie Gomez Lippiatt

-Special to the San Fernando Valley Sun/El Sol
+Angie Gomez Lippiatt is an emerging writer who contributes to the San Fernando Valley Sun/el Sol